fpetrola/dragome/t2/template-engine.md

 HTML templates are based in pure HTML files.
 It is not required to be XHTML o well formed HTML, any HTML will work if it can be parsed by a browser.
 Also no special tags are required, and sub templates (placeholders) are identified using custom data attribute "data-template" which is a standard mechanism.
-For each element containing data-template attribute, template engine creates an instance of Template class following the same structure of HTML.
+This is how it works: for each element containing data-template attribute, template engine creates an instance of Template class following the same structure of HTML.
 ``` HTML
 <html>
 <body>